Aeyb01/CSharp-Tic-Tac-Toe-Console/README.md

 # Tic Tac Toe — C# Console

-A fully functional Tic Tac Toe game built in pure C# console.
+A fully functional Tic Tac Toe game built in pure C# console with more than 1200 lines of structured code.

 The usage of AI was limited to organise and bettre structure my code and to "speed-up" the debugging process